U(1) Fields from Qubits: an Approach via D-theory Algebra: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by the U.S. Department of Energy (DOE) under Award No. DE-SC0019139 and under DE-SC0015845 for RCB.
 HK was supported by Yukawa Institute for Theoretical Physics (YITP) for the expenses during the visit in Summer 2021 and would like to thank their hospitality.
-HK would like to thank Suguru Endo, Masazumi Honda, Thomas Lloyd, and Jin Zhang for fruitful discussions and information.
+HK would like to thank Masazumi Honda and Etsuko Itou for arranging the stay as well as the fruitful discussions during and after the stay.
+HK would also like to thank Suguru Endo, Thomas Lloyd, and Jin Zhang for fruitful discussions and information.